numba/numba/docs/source/extending/overloading-guide.rst

 can use the ``@overload`` decorator to create a Numba implementation of a function that can be used in :term:`nopython mode` functions.
 A common use case is to re-implement NumPy functions so that they can be called in ``@jit`` decorated code.
-In this section will discuss how and when to use ``@overload`` and   what contributing such a function to Numba might entail.
-This should help you get started when attempting to contribute new overloaded functions to Numba.
+In this section will discuss how and when to use the ``@overload`` decorator and what contributing such a function to Numba might entail.
+This should help you get started when needing to use the ``@overload`` decorator or when attempting to contribute new functions to Numba itself.

 Concrete Example